 Counselling Services.
 Mr Matthew McGuinness is the F-111 Project Officer coordinating F-111 specific counselling services through VVCS.
 Matthew has worked with VVCS for a number of years as a clinical counsellor and in leadership roles.
 He is coordinating the delivery of group counselling services for former F-111 fuel tank maintenance workers and their families.
 Rollout of F-111 specific programs continues, with residential Lifestyle courses to be scheduled in 2013.

 All VVCS counselling services are available to eligible F-111 fuel tank maintenance workers and family members.
 These services include: counselling for individuals, couples and families to address a range of service-related issues; group programs, including management of anxiety, depression, anger and sleep; residential Lifestyle programs, and a range of other group programs.
 For further information on VVCS services, please contact your nearest VVCS centre on 1800 011 046.

 You can also refer to the VVCS website

 The SHOAMP Health Care Scheme provides for the cost of health care and counselling, including access to programs run by the VVCS - Veterans and Veterans Families Counselling Service for personnel who worked in the F-111 fuel tank maintenance and directly related activities.

-There are some recent (May 2010) changes to the eligibility requirements for the SHOAMP Health Care Scheme.
-The scheme, which had closed in 2005, is now open for new registrations and treatment of specific conditions.
+In May 2010 there were changes to the eligibility requirements for the SHOAMP Health Care Scheme.
+The scheme, which had closed in 2005, openned for new registrations and treatment of specific conditions.
 (This includes the scheme being re-opened to those who may have lodged compensation claims for their condition after the 20 September 2005 cut-off date, and who may be eligible for reimbursement of health care treatment costs incurred in the interim.)